ansys/pymeilisearch/doc/source/user-guide/web-component.rst

-The following example illustrates how to include a search bar component inside an HTML document and link it with a meilisearch backend.
+The following example illustrates how to include a search bar component inside an html document and link it with a meilisearch backend.

 .. literalinclude:: ../_static/simple.html
    :language: html